imantung/imantung.github.io/_posts/2017-08-25-use-actions-for-table-name.md

 }
 ```

-Then I renamed it to `Callback` and that's right, rails already have class Callback.
+Then I renamed it to `Callback` and again, rails already have class Callback.
 I do missed java with all its exports.
 ```
 undefined method `new' for ActiveSupport::Callbacks::Callback:Class
 ```

 It's not so easy rename the scaffold (model + controller + view + spec + everything), you must renamed it manually.
-I do not recommended this, but maybe worthed it to check https://github.com/jcrisp/rails_refactor

-This list of reserved word for rails may give the insight http://reservedwords.herokuapp.com/words?utf8=%E2%9C%93&q%5Bword_or_notes_cont%5D=
+Actually there is some tool called [RailsRefactor](https://github.com/jcrisp/rails_refactor), but I don't know how it's work and feel insecure if something change my code without my knowing.

+You may want to check [this list](http://reservedwords.herokuapp.com/) first